mouund/v8s/README.md

 Then an ansible playbook will configure the nodes

 The final setup will be
-1 controleplane
+* 1 controleplane
-2 worker nodes
+* 2 worker nodes

 The final playbook output will be the nodes (workers might not be ready, no worries let them some time)

+## Post install

-To use it form your machine, get th econfig file
+To use the cluster form your machine, get the config file
 ```
 $ cp root@master-node01:/root/.kube/config $HOME/.kube/config2
 ```